signalogic/SigSRF_SDK/mediaTest_readme.md

 # News and Updates

-SigSRF and mediaTest software reached a milestone in 1Q 2018, now in use or deployed with more than 20 customers.
+1Q 2018:  SigSRF and mediaTest software reached a milestone, now in use or deployed with more than 20 customers.

+3Q 2018:  mediaMin joins mediaTest as a reference / example application, with published soure code.  mediaMin uses a minimal set of SigSRF APIs -- push packet, pull packet, session management -- and dynamic session creation to process pcaps and UDP port data.
+Plug in a multistream pcap and decode all streams, handle DTX, merge streams together, generate output pcaps and wav files, and more

+1Q 2019:  SigSRF software deployed in G7 country equivalent to FBI, providing single server high capacity (500+ concurrent sessions)

+4Q 2019: SigSRF documentation published at <a href="https://bit.ly/2UZXoaW" target="_blank">SigSRF Documentation</a>

 Here are some new features added recently:

 * USB audio support.
 There are some pics below showing the Focusrite 2i2 in action

-* Codecs now include EVS, AMR-NB, AMR-WB, G729AB, G726, G711, and MELPe (gov/mil standard for 2400, 1200, and 600 bps, also known as STANAG 4591)
+* Codecs now include EVS, AMR-NB, AMR-WB, AMR-WB+, G729AB, G726, G711, and MELPe (gov/mil standard for 2400, 1200, and 600 bps, also known as STANAG 4591)

+* integrated, real-time Kaldi speech recognition (Kaldi guys refer to this as "online decoding")

 <a name="DemoLimits"></a>
 # Demo Limits